A modelling and computational study of the frustration index in signed networks: Conclusion

 In this study, we provided an efficient method for computing a standard measure in signed graphs which has many applications in different disciplines.
 The present study suggested efficient mathematical programming models and speed-up techniques for computing the frustration index in graphs with up to 15000 edges on inexpensive hardware.

 We developed three new binary optimisation models which outperform previous methods by large factors.
-We also suggested prioritised branching and valid inequalities which make the linear optimisation models up to $9$ times faster than recently developed models \cite{aref2017computing} and capable of processing relatively large instances.
+We also suggested prioritised branching and valid inequalities which make the binary linear optimisation models several times (see Table \ref{3tab5.5}) faster than recently developed models \cite{aref2017computing} and capable of processing relatively large instances.

-Extensive numerical results on random and real networks were provided to evaluate computational performance and underline the superiority of our models in both solve time and algorithm output.
+Extensive numerical results on random and real networks were provided to evaluate computational performance and underline the superiority of our models to other methods in the literature in both solve time and algorithm output.
+We also formulated the problem as a constraint satisfaction model and provided theoretical results on the fastest known algorithms for computing the frustration index with respect to the number of nodes and the number of edges.
 We also provided two extensions to the model for future investigation.